 Everything from your logo to interactions with patients should reflect your vision and mission statements.
 Remember, this is the heart of your brand and what patients have come to expect.
 Staying true to your brand gives you a unique identity in the marketplace and a sense of direction for your practice.

 If you’ve already begun to develop a brand, you’re ahead of most other dental practices.
-Still, it is important to be aware of what dental marketing firms, such as ourselves, The Diamond Group, can offer when working alongside you to build your brand.
+Still, it is important to be aware of what dental marketing firms can offer when working alongside you to build your brand.

 The Discovery Process